 Here we were, in lovely woodland near Leicester last week-end, returned to caravanning after 20 years, beginning a calm and relaxing break after a difficult and stressful year.
 We both sighed with relief as we wound down the stays.
 Just what we needed.

 The site owners were really helpful and we'd met some friendly people in their vans, smiling and going about their business.
 Even the late August weather was behaving, dappled sunlight through leafy branches.
 All seemed idyllic.
 Then, unexpectedly, we were faced with a dilemma… a difficult moral choice.
 What would you have done in this situation?

-It was day three, we had just returned from a walk, with our two well behaved, tethered dogs, and had put the kettle on for a brew.
-We sat outside in our chairs chatting quietly together.
-Then, we slowly became aware that, not far away, out of our site, a discussion was taking place between four of our caravanning neighbours.
+It was day three, we had just returned from a walk, with our two dogs, and had put the kettle on for a brew.
+We sat outside in our chairs chatting quietly.
+Then, we slowly became aware that, not far away, out of sight, a discussion was taking place between four of our caravanning neighbours.
 One voice dominated but three more were chiming in.
 All were in strong agreement and the volume increased.
-So, there we were, unwilling eavesdroppers on a hearty discussion.
-They clearly had no idea we could hear them.
-Their chosen topic was immigration and it was covered, from the need to rid the country of undesirables, through blowing up the channel tunnel, to “What I’d do with Muslims if I were Prime Minister…”.
-It got worse and then quieter and there were bursts of raucous laughter.
-We had sat through this, at turns amused, aghast and finally deeply, deeply upset.
-This whole experience was hurtful and ruined our few days away.
-Two things stand out: that they had been so pleasant to us and that there was such agreement.
-This was no discussion, it was a group rant.
+We were now unwilling eavesdroppers on their hearty discussion.
+They clearly had no idea we could hear.
+Their topic was immigration.
+From the need to rid the country of undesirables, through blowing up the channel tunnel, to “What I’d do with Muslims if I were Prime Minister…”.
+It got worse, then quieter, with occasional bursts of raucous laughter.
+We sat through this, at first alarmed then aghast and finally deeply, deeply upset.
+This whole experience was hurtful and, in a few minutes, it had ruined days away.
+Two things stand out: that they had been so pleasant to us and that there was such agreement amongst them.
+This was not a discussion, it was a group rant.
 We discussed what to do.
 What would you have done?